Finding and attracting top-tier talent is no easy feat – so how can you hire engineers with the most efficiency?

 Showcase your state-of-the-art projects.

+There’s a lot of demand for engineers with niche skill sets.
+For example, in the automotive sector, experience with autonomous vehicles or electrification is a massive plus.
 As a result, engineering candidates are looking for jobs where they can pick up these skills.
 If you have state-of-the-art projects that you’re working on, be sure to showcase that in the interview process.
+Technical recruiters should highlight projects that provide opportunities for engineers to learn, grow, and upskill.
+It gives them a compelling reason for them to accept your offer, rather than a competitor’s.

 Manage your market reputation.